vishvAsa/jyotiSham/content/mAnam/eras.md

 - Bengali San, Nirayana Solar (Meshadi) Bengal, 1427 begins 14 Apr.
 2020
 - Hejira, Lunar, 1442 begins 21 Aug.
 2020
 - Kollam / malayALam, Nirayana Solar (Simhadi), 1196 begins 17 Aug.
 2020
+- Tipu assumed that Muhammad was born in 572 A.D.
+His ‘Maulud-i-Muhammad’ calendar started then.

 ## kali start
 - "The current Kaliyuga began on Friday 18, 3102 BC at Sunrise at Lanka (a hypothetical place on the equator where the meridian of Ujjain intersects it, which synchronised with the beginning of the light half of Luna (synodic) month of Chaitra. ...
 The current Kalpa, according to Aryabhata I, started on Thursday 1,98,28,80,000 years or 7,24,26,41,32,500 days before the beginning of the current yuga; and 1,98,61,20,000 years or 7,25,447,570,625 days before the beginning of the current Kaliyuga." -KS Shukla